Halloween is that time of the year when all pranks and scares are fair and free for all.

 $579,707,738

-This inspired Disney to make a sequel and a prequel for Monsters, Inc.
+Its immense success inspired Disney to create both a sequel and a prequel, expanding the Monsters, Inc. universe for fans.

 AnimationFamilyFantasy